ENCODE-DCC/encoded/README.md

 - Elasticsearch 1.7
 - Ubuntu 14.04

+### **0. Xcode for Mac OS build tools**
+- Install [Xcode](https://developer.apple.com/xcode/) from the website or Mac App store
+- Install the Xcode commandline tools (the commandline tools may need to be reinstalled after OS and Xcode updates)
+  - `xcode-select --install`

 ### **1. Homebrew for Mac OS package management**
 - Verify that [Homebrew](https://brew.sh/) is installed and working properly:
   `brew doctor`